 I mix the filling up in two phases.
-The first is the cream cheese and caramel sauce.
+The first is the cream cheese and caramel condensed milk.
 When that is well mixed I then add the cream and whip again until very thick.
 Keep going until it looks like below.
 You do need it to be really thick.

 Followed by a dollop into the tin and smooth.
 So simples.

-I use shop bought caramel/toffee sauce because I always tend to have it in the cupboard, but of course you can use your own.
-I drizzle in a drizzly fashion and then chill for about four hours.
+I use shop bought caramel/toffee sauce to drizzle on top because I always tend to have it in the cupboard, but of course you can use your own.
+I squeeze it in a drizzly fashion and then chill for about four hours.
 I have made it the day before and left it covered overnight.
 In fact that is how I tend to always make it.
 I love to get ahead.